mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ```

 The final method allows us to, starting at the root `Component`, traverse the
-component structure, interacting with each `Component`'s key/value store.
+component structure and interact with each `Component`’s key/value store.
 This
 will be useful for implementing hooks.

 #### Hooks

-A hook is, simply a function which will run later.
-We will declare a new
+A hook is simply a function that will run later.
+We will declare a new package,
-package, calling it `mrun`, and say that it has two new functions:
+calling it `mrun`, and say that it has two new functions:

 ```go
 // Package mrun